MilosCemalovic/cemalovic-react-portfolio/README.md

 ## Description

-This is web portfolio for Milos Cemalovic
+This is a web portfolio for Milos Cemalovic

 - Vite, React, TypeScript and JavaScript are used for building the app
 - CSS3 and SASS are used for styling